11 Year of the Ox Chinese New Year Crafts for Kids

-It’s 2021, which means it’s the Year of the Ox!
-Celebrate fresh beginnings with these fun and simple Chinese New Year Crafts for Kids!
+2021 was the Year of the Ox!
+Celebrate fresh beginnings with this fun and simple Chinese New Year Crafts for Kids!

-The Chinese calendar is different to the Gregorian one, and it follows the 12 signs of the Chinese zodiac, with each zodiac being represented by an animal.
+The Chinese calendar is different from the Gregorian one, and it follows the 12 signs of the Chinese zodiac, with each zodiac being represented by an animal.

 Now that’s an interesting story, and we’re ready to back it up with some more interesting crafts!
 Let these crafts be a starting point to learn more about the Chinese zodiac and Chinese mythology.
 Who knows, you might come across some really amazing stories!

 Year of the Ox – Chinese New Year Crafts for Kids

 1. Year of the Ox Printable Headband for Kids

 The Ox is an animal that denotes honesty, hard work and strength, all of which are great qualities to have.
 Make this Ox headband to wear and try to imagine yourself already having these positive traits – perfect to begin the New Year with!